How to Choose the Right Tuxedo for Your Wedding in Jersey City

 What to bring to your fitting

 You don't need much.
 Just come in wearing dress shoes or bring the pair you plan to wear — shoe height affects how we hem your pants.
 If you have a photo of your date's dress or a color you're trying to match, bring that too.
 Everything else we take care of in the shop.
+Not sure whether to go with a tuxedo or a suit for prom?
+Here’s the honest breakdown.

 Ready to book?